xAPPO/MQTT/README.md

 Then follow the option a)-d) below that you need.....

 Lastly two app configuration options re.
-'LogLevel' and importantly 'Deleting MQTT discovered devices' are discussed right at the end of these instructions.
+'LogLevel' and importantly 'Deleting MQTT discovered devices' are discussed right at the end of these instructions in 'Additional Notes'.
 Please read those too.
 __________________________________________________________________________________________________________________________
 # a) Enabling inbuilt 'real' HE devices*  to publish and be controllable through MQTT